-7. Seek funding for additional incentives to encourage BMP compliance, such as a robust subsidy program through reimbursements.
+7. Seek funding for additional incentives to encourage BMP implementation, such as a robust subsidy program through reimbursements.

-TRPA provides several incentives to encourage BMP compliance.
-These include development commodities offered in exchange for relocating development out of sensitive lands into Town Centers with BMP improvements, certain exemptions for the calculation of land coverage for temporary coverage, pervious coverage and ADA facilities, as well as administering the Lake Friendly Business Program.
+TRPA provides several incentives to encourage BMP implementation.
+These include development commodities offered in exchange for relocating development out of sensitive lands into Centers with BMP improvements, certain exemptions for the calculation of land coverage for temporary coverage, pervious coverage and ADA facilities, as well as administering the Lake Friendly Business Program.
 Some feel these incentives should be augmented with a robust reimbursement subsidy program for single family residential properties, while others question whether the investment of staff time and resources to administer such a program would be worth the load reduction achieved.

-- TRPA's 2012 Regional Plan encourages environmental redevelopment with BMP installation in areas the TMDL identified as contributing high levels of pollutants loads by offering development commodities in exchange for relocating development out of sensitive lands and into Town Centers.
-TRPA tracks and reports on the use of development commodities through the annual Regional Plan performance measures - TRPA's 2012 Regional Plan allows certain exemptions for the calculation of land coverage for temporary coverage, pervious coverage and ADA facilities.
-These coverage incentives provide some relief for homeowners trying to improve their properties when they achieve BMP compliance and are located in non-sensitive lands.
-TRPA tracks and reports on the use of coverage incentives through the annual Regional Plan performance measures - TRPA administers the Lake Friendly Business Program in Nevada and California through 2015 and 2017 respectively with existing grant funding.
+- TRPA's 2012 Regional Plan encourages environmental redevelopment with BMP installation in areas the TMDL identified as contributing high levels of pollutants loads by offering development commodities in exchange for relocating development out of sensitive lands and into Centers.
+TRPA tracks and reports on the use of development commodities through the annual Regional Plan performance measures. - TRPA's 2012 Regional Plan allows certain exemptions for the calculation of land coverage for temporary coverage, pervious coverage and ADA facilities.
+These coverage incentives provide some relief for homeowners trying to improve their properties when they complete their BMPs and are located in non-sensitive lands.
+TRPA tracks and reports on BMP certificates issued to permitted projects, including those that use coverage incentives through the annual Regional Plan performance measures. - TRPA administers the Lake Friendly Business Program in Nevada and California through 2015 and 2017 respectively with existing grant funding.
 This focuses TRPA's resources on high pollutant loading land uses by incentivizing BMP maintenance on commercial properties.
+Properties demonstrating proof of maintenance receive free advertising showcasing them as a Lake Friendly Business.

 - 7.1 Evaluate Regional Plan BMP incentives during the four-year update cycle using annual Regional Plan performance measure data and adjust incentives as needed.
-These incentive programs are newly developed since adoption of the Regional Plan in December 2012 and need time to work. - 7.2 Pursue new grant funds as they become available for incentive programs, including the Lake Friendly Business Program. - 7.3 Partner with other entities like the League to Save Lake Tahoe to leverage communication and outreach efforts in order to increase use of existing BMP incentives such as the Lake Friendly Business Program.
+These incentive programs are newly developed since adoption of the Regional Plan in December 2012 and need time to work. - 7.2 Pursue new grant funds as they become available for incentive programs, including the Lake Friendly Business Program. - 7.3 Partner with other entities like the Tahoe Chamber, Prosperity Center, Tahoe Fund and League to Save Lake Tahoe to leverage communication and outreach efforts in order to increase use of existing BMP incentives such as the Lake Friendly Business Program.